ivancuric/css-selector-performance/Optimizing CSS.md

 What we can see from this test is that it's not really worth it to worry over CSS selector performance - just don't overdo it with pseudoselectors and really long selectors.

 You _should_ however stick to using classes whenever possible, and adopt some sort of namespacing convention like BEM, SMACSS, OOCSS since it will not only help your website's performance but vastly help with code maintainability.
-Compound selectors, especially when used with tag and universal selectors, eg `.header nav ul > li a > .inner` are extremely brittle and a source of many unforseen errors, while also being a nightmare to maintain, especially if
+Compound selectors, especially when used with tag and universal selectors, eg `.header nav ul > li a > .inner` are extremely brittle and a source of many unforseen errors, while also being a nightmare to maintain, especially if inherit it from someone else.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzQwMDU1MjNdfQ==
+eyJoaXN0b3J5IjpbMTQwMjU1MTExMl19
 -->